urql-graphql/urql/docs/guides.md

 ## Introduction

-All exchanges are written in [Wonka](https://wonka.kitten.sh/), a ligtweight iterable and observable streaming library.
-It's in use in `urql` because its behaviour is extremely predictable and built to be treeshakeable.
+All exchanges are written with [Wonka](https://wonka.kitten.sh/), a ligtweight iterable and observable streaming library.
+Wonka is used `urql` because its behaviour is extremely predictable and built to be treeshakeable.

 [You can read more about how to use it on the Wonka site.](https://wonka.kitten.sh/basics/)